Skip to content

 • Duration: Each of the seven walks included take approximately 30 minutes to complete.
 Reading the history section before setting out is highly recommended.

 • Price: US $5.99 via PayPal (taxes included).
-A link to download the PDF file will be sent to your email address after payment is confirmed.
+Select “return to merchant” to download the PDF file after payment is confirmed.
+A thank-you email will also be sent with our contact information if you need assistance.

 Unsure if this guide is for you?